Redmi Note 7 Pro Price, Specifications Tipped in New Leaks

-Redmi Note 7 that Xiaomi announced in China last week is yet to debut in global markets.
-But in the meantime, rumours have started been floated around the Redmi Note 7 Pro - an upgrade of the Redmi Note 7.
-Xiaomi sub-brand 'Redmi by Xiaomi' at the Redmi Note 7 launch last week announced that the Redmi Note 7 Pro will debut next month.
+Redmi Note 7 smartphone, which was unveiled in China last week, is yet to debut in the global markets, but in the meantime, rumours have started being floated around the Redmi Note 7 Pro - an upgrade of the Redmi Note 7.
+Xiaomi sub-brand 'Redmi by Xiaomi' at the Redmi Note 7 launch last week announced that the Redmi Note 7 Pro will be introduced next month.
 The smartphone is rumoured to come with a Snapdragon 675 SoC.
 Price of the new model has also been leaked.
-Similar to the Redmi Note 7, the Redmi Note 7 Pro will sport a 48-megapixel primary sensor at the back.
+Similar to the Redmi Note 7, the Redmi Note 7 Pro will sport a 48-megapixel primary camera sensor at the back.

 Redmi by Xiaomi posted a teaser on Weibo, alongside detailing the Redmi Note 7 last week.
 The teaser showed that the Redmi Note 7 Pro will come with a 48-megapixel Sony IMX586 primary sensor at the back.
 The Redmi Note 7, on the other hand, has a 48-megapixel Samsung ISOCELL GM1 sensor.